LeeMorinUCF/Hidden_Comp_Risks/README.md

 #### Five-point violations (speeding 46-60 over or a handheld device violation)

 This captures a variety of speeding violations, based on the speed zone, some of which are changed to 10 points.
-In both cases, the 5 point ticket can be a combination some of the above offences.
+In both cases, the 5 point ticket can be a combination of some of the above offences.

 ```R